Has meal planning for your family become a stress? Here are some quick tips to help you plan meals for your family with ease!

 The best purchase I have ever made is my chest freezer.
 I’ve purchased a lot of things, so that is saying a lot.
 I love this freezer because it simplifies my life every single day.
 As I’ve mentioned in the tips above, freezing meals is one of the best ways to save time.
 Most of us do not have big freezers though, so this gets tricky.

 The chest freezer is small enough to not take up too much space in the garage, but powerful enough to store lots of frozen meals.
 Not only do I freeze dinners as mentioned above, I also make breakfast and lunch for 3 months at a time.
 We set aside one afternoon and create enough self-serve breakfasts to last 3 months.
 Then the kids can help themselves in the mornings.
+This keeps the food costs down, but it also keeps the kids from eating sugary cereal every day.

 Prep whole foods on the weekend.

-Probably the best tip I can offer for doing this meal thing is my Sunday prep night.
+Probably the best tip I can offer for doing this family meal planning thing is my Sunday prep night.
 I chose Sundays because they work for me.
 The day of the week doesn’t really matter though.
 Just pick a day that works and set aside an hour or so to prep food.
 When you get finished, your fridge will look like this…

 This is what I have prepared for the upcoming week.
 Some of this is for dinner.
 Most of it is for lunch, breakfast, or snacks.
 The key to making this time effective is help.
 I’ll say that again—–>the key to making the most of your prep night is involving your children.
 Just like the chores, it takes some training time.
 But your children can be very helpful.